-An intern shall be entitled to leave at the rate of two working days for every completed month of internship.
+An intern shall be entitled to leave at the rate of two (2) days for each month of internship completed.
 Any non-certified absence for sickness is deducted from the leave entitlement.

-For an absence for sickness or accident, a medical certificate must be submitted within three days of ceasing work.
+In case of absence for sickness or accident, a medical certificate must be submitted within three days of ceasing work.

 Absences beyond the student's leave entitlement will be considered on an individual basis.

-For specific leave requests (e.g. for exam preparation, applying for VISA extension, etc.) a Special Leave form shall be completed.
+For specific leave requests (e.g. for exam day, applying for VISA extension, etc.) a Special Leave form shall be completed.
 In practice, the number of Special Leave days shall not exceed the annual leave entitlement of the intern.